fedeghe/unicodeist/README.md

 1) trash the selected symbols
 2) equally space them horizontally (when min.
 3 symbols selection)
 3) equally space them vertically (min.
 3 symbols also here)
-4) align horizontally
+4) align horizontally respect image center
-5) align vertically
+5) align vertically respect image center
-6) center horizontally
+6) center horizontally respect selection bounding-box
-7) center vertically
+7) center vertically respect selection bounding-box

 **2** and **3** use as boundaries the most left/top one and the most right/bottom one;
 **4** and **5** align on the mean vertical/horizontal position;